 We use the

-flag to assign the owner of the database.
-In the previous step, I created a user nameddan
+-Oflag to assign the owner of the database.
+In the previous step, I created a user nameddan.
+I assigned the new database (<database-name>) todan.createdb <database-name> -O dan

 Basic Operations with psql